Post-Call & Mid-Call SMS

 Post-Call SMS

 Post-call SMS messages are sent after the call has ended.
-These are configured outside of Use Cases, in a dedicated section at the bottom of your script.
+These are configured outside of Actions, in a dedicated section at the bottom of your script.

 Use post-call SMS when: